Menopause Life Insurance And How To Get Cover

 Normal or Atypical

-Note: one increasingly common reason for atypical menopause is hormone replacement therapy or HRT.
 It’s important to know that HRT and a gender transition may impact life insurance rates; however, this is not due to anti-transgender discrimination.

-Rather, it’s because several factors involved in gender-affirming care, such as surgery, can impact life insurance.
+Instead, it’s because several factors involved in gender-affirming care, such as surgery, can impact life insurance.

 Additionally, biological and genetic markers that don’t change with hormones are still important for overall lifespan and the risk factors you may face for various diseases throughout your life.